diy/open-sourcerer/script.md

     git add collaborative-story

-**Pro tip** if you have multiple files and want to add them all, you'll type `git add .` The period means 'all'.
+**Pro tip** if you have multiple files and want to add them all, you'll type `git add .` The period means *all*.

 ### Commit Changes
 Now we'll add a *message* describing our changes and attach that to our push.

-    git commit -m "your description"
+    git commit -m "your description of changes"

 ### Push Changes to our Fork
 Now, finally, we'll actually push our file and message to our fork on Github.
+Remember our fork's name is origin (it's our *original* file) and the branch is *master*.

     git push origin master